Ronnie McCollum

-Ronnie Allen McCollum II (born December 28, 1978) is a former American professional basketball player and coach.
+Ronnie Allen McCollum II (born December 28, 1978) is an American former professional basketball player and coach.
 McCollum has had a successful international career, but it was his collegiate career playing for the Centenary Gentlemen basketball team between 1997–98 and 2000–01 for which he is best known.

 Early life

 McCollum was born in Tuscaloosa, Alabama, but grew up in Fayette.
 He attended Fayette County High School from 1993–94 to 1996–97 where he was a star basketball player.
 He averaged 17 points per game (ppg) as a freshman, 20 ppg as a sophomore, 22 ppg as a junior and then finished second in the state in scoring as a senior with 30 ppg.
 In his final two seasons, McCollum was a 5A All-State selection and conference MVP awardee as FCHS finished ranked in the top five in the state.
 For his high school career, he recorded 2,204 points, 750 rebounds, 400 assists and 150 steals.
 McCollum signed to play NCAA Division I basketball at the Centenary College of Louisiana on April 23, 1997.